endoflife-date/endoflife.date/products/sourcegraph.md

 > them find, understand, and fix code across all of their projects and dependencies.

 Sourcegraph is available in self-hosted and cloud editions.
 This page only tracks releases for the self-hosted offering.

-Looking at recent releases, it seems that only the latest release is supported.
+While limited support is offered for the previous major version, it does not include bug-fixes, or security backports.
+Consequentially , this page marks the older release as unsupported.

 Sourcegraph provides [enterprise support](https://sourcegraph.com/pricing) with additional features and support for organizations.